PMBio/deeprvat/docs/annotations.md

 |   |-- cadd
 |   |-- spliceAI
 |   |-- primateAI
+|   |-- AlphaMissense

 ```

 Bcf files created by the [preprocessing pipeline](preprocessing.md) are used as input data.
+Alternatively, vcf files may be used as input data as well.
-The pipeline also uses the variant.tsv file as well as the reference file from the preprocesing pipeline.
+The pipeline also uses the variant.tsv file as well as the genotype file from the preprocesing pipeline.
-The pipeline beginns by installing the repositories needed for the annotations, it will automatically install all repositories in the `repo_dir` folder that can be specified in the config file relative to the annotation working directory.
 The text file mapping blocks to chromosomes is stored in `metadata` folder.
 The output is stored in the `output_dir/annotations` folder and any temporary files in the `tmp` subfolder.
 All repositories used including VEP with its corresponding cache as well as plugins are stored in `repo_dir/ensempl-vep`.
-Data for VEP plugins and the CADD cache are stored in `annotation data`.
+Data for VEP plugins and the CADD cache may be stored in `annotation data`.

 ## Running the annotation pipeline
 ### Preconfiguration